Moonstroke/cyano/README.md

-The project's name is inspired by [cyanobacteria](https://en.wikipedia.org/wiki/Cyanobacteria), a branch of bacteria known to be the oldest lifeform to assemble in complex, structured colonies.
+The project's name is inspired by [cyanobacteria](https://en.wikipedia.org/wiki/Cyanobacteria), a branch of bacteria known to be the oldest lifeform (-3.7 billion years) to assemble in complex, structured colonies.
 This particularity recalls the Game, where elaborate patterns form by the interaction of singular cells.
 This name also fits a personal convention of giving to projects written in C a name starting with this letter.

 ### 2.1.
 Execution